 How to use a HELOC to invest

-- Structure.
+Structure.
 This type of loan allows you to use money from a credit limit as needed – similar to how a credit card and typical line of credit works.
-A borrower could be approved for a $100,000 HELOC, but only use $20,000 of it.

-- Flexible time limits.
-Many HELOCs don’t come with a specified term, which means you could have it open for as long as you need as long as you keep paying it down.
+Flexible time limits.
+Many HELOCs don’t come with a specified term, which means you can have it open for as long as you need as long as you keep paying it down.

-- Repayments.
-If you choose, you only have to pay toward interest each month (though it’s advisable to make larger payments wherever possible).
+Repayments.
+If you choose, you only have to make a minimum payment that covers interest each month (though it’s advisable to make larger payments wherever possible).

-- Competitive rates.
-A HELOC comes with more competitive rates than a regular line of credit.
+Competitive rates.
+A HELOC comes with more competitive rates than those offered with an unsecured line of credit or personal loan.

-- Interest-only payments.
-While interest-only payments can be a good feature, if you forget to pay towards the principal balance, you’ll never pay down the HELOC.
+Interest-only payments.
+While interest-only payments can be a good feature, you may struggle with your debt if you don’t focus on paying down your principal.

-- Potential interest rate increases.
+Potential interest rate increases.
 Since interest is dependent on the prime rate, your home equity line of credit rates will go up if the prime rate increases.